 Now that we're in lockdown, going out for a special Valentine's Day dinner is no longer an option.
 But luckily, we found that doesn't matter and you can still enjoy a romantic night at home.

 We surveyed Brits to find out what would most likely get us in the mood - and what doesn't!
 Our research shows that you don't need oysters or an expensive date night to spice things up.
 Read on to find 10 tips for the perfect lockdown Valentine's Day sex, plus advice from a relationships expert.

-10 tips for better sex
+10 tips for better Valentine's Day sex

-1. Put it on the calendar
+1. Schedule sex on your calendar

 Our data uncovered that 3 in 5 would schedule intimacy, proving you don’t need spontaneity for a good sex life.
 Relationship and Body Language Expert Katia Loisel from Love Destination says: